fxxrytail/skzcode/content/support/skz-comeback/index.md

 priority: Main
 weight: "5"
 title: Support Stray Kids Comeback
-description: "'MAXIDENT' release on Oct 7"
+description: "'5-STAR' release on June 2"
-thumbnail: "/img-support/maxident-thumbnail.jpg"
+thumbnail: "/img-support/5-star-thumbnail.jpg"
 duration:
 lastmod:
-draft: true
+draft: false

 ---
-{{< img src="/img-support/maxident-thumbnail.jpg" alt="Stray Kids comeback" width="80%" >}}
+{{< img src="/img-support/5-star-thumbnail.jpg" alt="Stray Kids comeback" width="80%" >}}

-Support Stray Kids comeback to help them get music show wins, awards, and unlock more achievements\~!
+Support Stray Kids comeback to help them get music show wins, awards, chart on Billboard and unlock more achievements\~!

 Here's a summary of things you may do to support Stray Kids.
 Please read them all and see what you can do.
 It may look a lot specially for Baby STAYs but don't worry because Stray Kids fanbases are there to guide you\~!
 If you have questions about comeback information don't hesitate to reach out to them 🤗